khanh1412/opengl/README.md

-# opengl
+# opengl and cuda

-cross platform opengl
+cross platform opengl with cuda supports.

 This repository holds the code of OpenGL API abstraction with CUDA integration written in C++